jlindeloef/onstage-music-school/README.md

 Before start planing I needed to view music school website to look at it from a users point of view.
 I visited a varying of websites and notice what I thought was working and what was not working.
 Also after working on my diploma I learned many things to bring to my project.
 I also want to be clear that this is a fictional school!
 I want to have a distinct website with necessary information to make a dicision, as a user- What do I need to know to sign up?

 I started build up a structure in Balsamic to get a sence of what it could be.
+The structure is very basic though I wanted to use images as background and did`nt decide the colours from under the process.
-Here is my wireframe planing in balsamic:
+Here is my Balsamic wireframe:

 ### UX
 This website are for mainly parents or guardian´s who want to sign up their children to a music school.